 For the crispiest, most delicious vegan corn and zucchini fritters / corn pancakes, use fresh corn, keep the batter v. filling ratio low, and use some oil in a hot pan.
 No soggy veggie fritters here!

 - Begin by preparing the corn.
 If using fresh (boiled or grilled) corn on the cob, cut the kernels off by placing the cob in a jumbo mixing bowl.
 Hold the cob by the tip and anchor the other end in the bowl by pushing down on the cob.
 Using a sharp knife, cut down the cob - top to bottom.
 The large bowl catches most of the kernels keeping the work area tidy.

 Pro Tip: I use leftover steamed or grilled corn on the cob for this recipe all the time and it's sensational!

 - For frozen corn, thaw first and then pat and press dry getting as much moisture out of the corn as possible.

 - Grate the zucchini into a paper towel or kitchen towel.
 Squeeze to release water from zucchini.

-- Make the spicy sauce and put in fridge.
+- Make the spicy vegan sriracha mayo and put in fridge.